WSFS Bank: 2008 to present

 On January 1, 2019, Rodger Levenson became WSFS’ 13th President and CEO in the company's 186-year history.
 WSFS also elevated Mark A. Turner from chairman to Executive Chairman of the board of directors.
 Mr. Turner stepped aside from the roles of President and CEO on December 31, 2018, after a dozen years as WSFS’ Chief Executive, where he successfully guided the company through the 2008 Financial Crisis, Great Recession, Government intervention in banking and a regulatory regime change.

 On January 1, 2020, Rodger Levenson assumed the role of chairman of the Board of Directors, in addition to his role as president and CEO.
-Mark A. Turner stepped aside from his role as Executive Chairman and remains on the Board as a Director.
+Mark A. Turner stepped aside from his role as Executive Chairman.

 Operations

 WSFS offers traditional retail banking services such as checking and savings accounts, certificates of deposit, consumer mortgages, lines of credit, and home equity loans.
 WSFS also offers commercial banking services for small businesses, business banking and middle market customers, and for real estate development and investment.
 Other subsidiaries or divisions of WSFS Financial Corporation include:

+Bryn Mawr Trust Advisors, is a division of WSFS Bank focusing attention and resources on financial planning for high-net-worth individuals, families, and institutions.

 Cash Connect, a division of WSFS Bank, is a provider of ATM vault cash and smart safe cash logistics services in the United States.
 Cash Connect funds over 36,000 ATMs in all 50 states.
-Cash Connect also operates more than 600 ATMs for WSFS Bank, which has the largest branded ATM network in Delaware.
+Cash Connect also operates more than 600 ATMs for WSFS Bank, which has one of the largest ATM networks in the Greater Delaware Valley.

 Bryn Mawr Capital Management, LLC, is an SEC-registered investment adviser and a subsidiary of WSFS Financial Corporation with a primary market segment of high net worth individuals and institutions offering fully customized investment, tax and estate planning strategies.

 The Bryn Mawr Trust Company of Delaware is a Delaware limited purpose trust company that offers Delaware Advantage trust services, including directed trusts, asset protection trusts and dynasty trusts.

 Powdermill Financial Solutions is for ultra-high net worth families, entrepreneurs and corporate executives.

 WSFS Institutional Services, a division of WSFS Bank, offers owner and indenture trustee services for asset-backed securities, indenture trustee for corporate debt issuances, administrative and collateral agent for the leveraged loan market, as well as custody, escrow, verification agent and independent director services.

 WSFS Wealth Investments provides insurance and brokerage products primarily to WSFS Bank's retail banking clients.

 WSFS Mortgage, a division of WSFS Bank, is a leading mortgage lender providing a wide range of mortgage programs in the Delaware Valley and nationally.
 Arrow Land Transfer is a related title insurance agent serving communities in Delaware, Pennsylvania and New Jersey.

 NewLane Finance, a division of WSFS Bank, is a commercial equipment finance company.